vivek-taboola/taboola-plugin-v2/readme.txt

 = Can I customize the UI of the Taboola units? =
 While we have created a UI that we know performs the best, you can make changes.
 Simply contact us in your Backstage account or reach out to your Taboola representative.
 These customizations are activated by Taboola - no work required from you!

+= How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/taboola)

 == Screenshots ==
 1. **Taboola's settings page**

 == Changelog ==

+= 2.1.0 =
+* Sidebar UI update

+= 2.0.2 =
+* Security fix

 = 2.0.1 =
 * Minor UI improvements